alexhollender/alexhollender.info/xToDo.md

 [x] Metadata
 [x] fix hover interaction on nav items
-[x] deep linking to projects where nav is below view [] fix situation where you can't scroll the homepage if you're hovering over the gallery [] DIP blog post
+[x] deep linking to projects where nav is below view [] DIP blog post
+[] connect domain
-[] Try blob media storage in Vercel
+[] fix situation where you can't scroll the homepage if you're hovering over the gallery [] Try blob media storage in Vercel